webgpu/webgpufundamentals/webgpu/lessons/webgpu-resizing-the-canvas.md

 [^safari]: Except on Safari 🤬

-To tell `ResizeObserver` which size ot observe you pass it in when calling `observer`.
+To tell `ResizeObserver` which size to observe you pass it in when calling `observe`.

 ```
 resizeObserver.observe(someElement1, {box: 'device-pixel-content-box'});